Jafrulla666/terraform/README.md

  The output of the plan command is a little like the output of the diff command: resources with a plus sign (+) are going to be created, resources with a minus sign (-) are going to be deleted, and resources with a tilde sign (~) are going to be modified in-place.
 In the output above, you can see that Terraform is planning on creating a single EC2 Instance and nothing else, which is exactly what we want

+# terraform apply
+ You’ll notice that the apply command shows you the same plan output and asks you to confirm if you actually want to proceed with this plan.
+ So while plan is available as a separate command, it’s mainly useful for quick sanity checks and during code reviews, and most of the time you’ll run apply directly and review the plan output it shows you.

+ # terraform destroy
+   When you’re done experimenting with Terraform, it’s a good idea to remove all the resources you created so AWS doesn’t charge you for them.
+   Since Terraform keeps track of what resources you created, cleanup is simple.
+All you need to do is run the destroy command: